 5.9 Maturation Hall/Warehouse

-5.9.1 Maturation area including the equipment, vats, etc, should be cleaned periodically to prevent contamination.
+5.9.1 Maturation area including the equipment, vats, etc should be cleaned periodically to prevent contamination.

 5.9.2 All the pipe lines in this area shall be of stainless steel or copper and shall be leak proof.